Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 \begin{marginfigure} { Red { vertical} and blue { horizontal} edges of an octahedron at a negative crossing.
 Notice that the vertical edges are indexed slightly differently than in the positive case. } \end{marginfigure}

-\begin{theorem} For any shaped link diagram \(D\), the shape assignments of \cref{def:shape-assignments} satisfy the gluing relations of the octahedral decomposition. \end{theorem} \begin{proof} We refer to \cite[Section 3.2]{Kim2016} for the derivation of these equations.
-There are two \note{ Actually, three: there are also gluing equations for the internal edges of the octahedra when we divide them into tetrahedra.
-We will choose the shapes of the component tetrahedra so that the gluing equations of the internal edges are automatically satisfied, so we can ignore them for now. } types to check: {region} equations and {segment} equations.
+\begin{theorem} The shape assignments of \cref{eq:edge-shapes-vertical,eq:edge-shapes-horizontal} satisfy the gluing equations of the octahedral decomposition. \end{theorem} \begin{proof} We refer to \cite[Section 3.2]{Kim2016} for the derivation of these equations.
+There are two types to check: {region} equations and {segment} equations.
 We also need to check the behavior around the cusps (that is, the strands of the link) to make sure it matches the eigenvalues \(m_j\); doing this carefully requires considering the triangulation of the boundary induced by truncating our tetrahedra.

 The region equations \cite[eq.\@ 7]{Kim2016} say that the product of horizontal edge shapes around any region of the diagram must be \(1\).
 It is straightforward to see that this always holds, because the horizontal edge shapes are ratios of parameters assigned to the segments of the diagram, so checking this becomes a combinatorial fact about oriented planar graphs.
 We give two examples in \cref{fig:region-gluing-example}.